mgreiler/se-unlocked/Transcripts/EP_40_Max_Stoiber.md

 communities.
 And why there was so many open source projects using.
 Yeah.

 **Michaela:** [00:11:39] Very, very cool.
-And so spectrum itself, is it open
+And so spectrum itself, is it open Spectrum came to

-**Max:** [00:11:42] source?
-Yes.
-Then we asked her about a year of working on it, but we open source the entire copays.
-If he goes to getup.com/with spectrum you can look at it.
+**Max:** [00:11:42] Yes.
+Then after about a year of working on it, but we open source the entire codebase.
+If he goes to GitHub.com/withspectrum you can look at it.
 It's, it's one big Monterey pro basically that contains all of our servers, all of our clients, everything we ever built.
 It's all completely open source.
 It's terrible code, please.
 Don't look at it too, too closely.
-I love product what we did cause we did a lot of shipping and not a lot of cleaning up, but it works and it's open social people to look at.
-It's a, it's quite funny because I think spectrum is quite a messy copays personally.
+I love product what we did cause we did a lot of shipping and not a lot of cleaning up, but it works and it's open source for people to look at.
+It's a, it's quite funny because I think spectrum is quite a messy codebase personally.
 Like it's not, it's not the nicest code I've ever written.
 I didn't have as much experience then as I do now.
 And, and also we were just trying to ship as much as possible.
-I'm trying to figure out, trying to find product market fit and then eventually the business market fit And it's funny because sometimes I see tweets of people saying, Oh, if you want to see a really well architect, the copays, go look at spectrum.
+I'm trying to figure out, trying to find product market fit and then eventually the business market fit And it's funny because sometimes I see tweets of people saying, Oh, if you want to see a really well architect, the codebase, go look at spectrum.
 And every single time I see that I like please, please.
 Don't like, that's not, it's not that well, I can think of, it's kind of a pain to work with.
 I don't know.
-Yeah,

-**Michaela:** [00:12:37] I know you cannot respond to every tweet like that.
+**Michaela:** [00:12:37] Yeah, I know you cannot respond to every tweet like that.
 Like

 **Max:** [00:12:41] exactly.
 Yeah.
 I can't really be like, ah, hello.
 Yeah, please.
 Don't look at my work.